apollographql/apollo-server/docs/source/features/mocking.md

 For some more background and flavor on this approach, read the ["Mocking your server with one line of code"](https://medium.com/apollo-stack/mocking-your-server-with-just-one-line-of-code-692feda6e9cd) article on the Apollo blog.

-### Using existing resolvers with mocks
+<h3 id="existing-resolvers">Using existing resolvers with mocks</h3>

 The default behavior for mocks is to overwrite the resolvers already present in the schema.
-To keep the existing resolvers, set the `mockEntireSchema` field to false.
+To keep the existing resolvers, set the `mockEntireSchema` option to false.

+> Note: mocking resolvers will not work if the `mocks` option is `false`, even if `mockEntireSchema` is true.

 ```js line=26
 const { ApolloServer, gql } = require('apollo-server');